Generalized Decidability via Brouwer Trees: Introduction

 \subsubsection{Agda formalization}

+We have formalized and checked all our results in Cubical Agda~\cite{cubicalAgdapaper}, building on a previous formalization of constructive notions of ordinals~\cite{kraus2023ordinals}.
+Using Cubical Agda was convenient since it supports quotient inductive-inductive types natively (i.e., without tricks or encodings), but any proof assistant used for homotopy type theory (e.g.\ Rocq) would have worked.

-We have formalized and checked all our results in Cubical Agda.
-The source code of the formalization can be found in the repository \url{https://tinyurl.com/ordinal-decidability}, and type-checks with Agda version 2.8.0.
-A~browseable rendering can be found at \url{\baseurl}.
-Thro\-ughout this paper, each definition, lemma, proposition, and theorem is annotated with the symbol~\formalized, which is a link to the corresponding Agda code in that HTML file.
+The source code of the formalization can be found in the repository \url{\repo}, type-checks with Agda 2.8.0, and is archived on Software Heritage (cf.~\emph{Supplementary Material} on the title page).
+A~browsable rendering can be found at \url{\baseurl}.
+Throughout this paper, each definition, lemma, proposition, and theorem is annotated with the symbol~\formalized, which is a link to the corresponding Agda code in that HTML file.